DevMountain/ios-guided-projects/StudentPUTAPI/README.md

-BulletinBoard is a very simple multi-user bulletin board app.
-It uses CloudKit for both persistence and sync.
-It will help the students practice and understand CloudKit concepts including querying, saving, and subscriptions in a very simple app, without any local persistence.
+StudentPUTAPI is a very simple multi-user student directory app.
+It uses a simple REST API, and demonstrates the use of PUT to create records.

 **Look over the README in the root folder of this repository**

-# Suggested breakdown for BulletinBoard
+# Suggested breakdown for StudentPUTAPI

 Instructor preparation (students need not do this):